tyroguru/BPFTrace-hol/kernel.md

 ### kprobe/kretprobe and their arguments

-XXX kprobe - talk about how to access per instruction offsets and give example.
+XXX Example with kprobe:func+offset and register extraction preferably with inline function.
+Talk about how to access per instruction offsets and give example.
 That's the only real reason why you would use them I think over kfuncs.

 `kprobe' probes arguments are not typed and therefore, for most use cases, the newer `kfunc` probes that we have described above should be used.
 One area that the kprobe has unique functionality is its ability to probe individiual kernel instruction sites and not just function entry and return locations as with `kfunc` probes.

-Example with krpobe:func+offset and register extraction preferably with inline function.

 ## Static tracepoints